Mantinia 221 00.

 |1887||discovered by French archaeologist Gustave Fougères while conducting excavations for ancient artefacts in the wider area of Mantineia.|

-|20-AUG-1892||first excavated by the Greek engineer Nikolaos Sideridis and the French Ch.
+|20-AUG-1892||first explored by the Greek engineer Nikolaos Sideridis and the French Ch.
 Gadouleau and J. Valiche.|

 |1911||exploration published in Spelunca.|

-|1974||explored by I. Ioánnou and a group of Greek and French speleologists.|
+|1974||explored by I. Ioánnou and a group of Greek and French speleologists and new parts discovered.|

-|200?||opened to the public.|
+|10-OCT-2010||opened to the public.|

-|NOV-2020||speleologist find a connection to nearby Cave Tousi.|
+|NOV-2020||speleologists find a connection to nearby Cave Tousi.|

-The huge polje of Mantinía is a plain at an altitude of about 700 m asl, surrounded by mountains up to 200 m higher.
-In winter time rains fall, the typical mediterranean winter rain climate.
+The huge polje of Mantinía is a plain at an altitude of about 620 m asl, surrounded by mountains up to 200 m higher.
+During winter rains fall in the area, the typical mediterranean winter-rain-climate.
 The water is drained in reactivated river beds on the surface, until it reaches the Katavothres (swallow holes).
 Here the water vanishes into huge caves and drains underground.
 When it reaches plains like this one it reappears in karst spring, flows above ground or sometimes forms huge lakes by flooding the whole plain, and then it vanishes again underground in the middle or on the other side of the polje.
 And finally the water flows underground to the southeast, to the Mediterranean Sea, where it reappears in huge karst spring under the sea or at the shore of the gulf of Argolis.

-The Kathavothre near Kapsia looks like a fortress at the foot of the mountain slope, and encloses two cave entrances.
+The kathavothre near Kapsia looks like a fortress at the foot of the mountain slope, and encloses two cave entrances.
 Kapsia is unique as there is the possibility to visit a cave behind the ponor during dry season, between spring and autumn.
 The main swallow hole is located in the center, with a canal leading to it.
-At the cliff face behind are two more cave entrances, which are higher passages of the cave.
-They are still flooded every year, but are not the main discharge.
+At the cliff face behind are two more cave entrances, which are a higher level of the cave.
+They are still flooded almost every year, but are not the main discharge.
 The main discharge is a pothole in front of the cave entrances at the bottom of a shallow doline.